An evaluation of major life issues that challenge God’s existence.

 3.1 Would the world look fake?

 If God continually muddled in the space/ time continuum, to alter the outcome of all potentially dangerous events, then we would have noticeable flow-on effects in our daily lives.
-Resulting warps in the ‘continuum’ could for example cause: moving objects to stop in their tracks; landscape changes; people to recover overnight from serious illness or disease, without any medical intervention.
+Resulting warps in the ‘continuum’ could for example cause: moving objects to stop in their tracks; landscape changes; people to recover overnight from serious illness or disease, without any medical help.
 It would not matter what we ate or drank or inhaled or injected because our bodies would recover from all forms of abuse.

 3.2 Dangers of overruling nature